-Leaving the guest room, Elliot followed Dr. Kozlov down the corridor.
-Taking steps to another level, Elliot was led into a room with a large window overlooking the laboratory.
+He left the guest room and followed Dr. Kozlov down the corridor.
+Elliot ascended a flight of steps to another level and was led into a room with a large window overlooking the laboratory.
 Dorian stood before the window, gazing down at the Vortex.